dallasbrittany/news-crawler/README.md

 If you use this tool, please use it responsibly.
 Data isn't free, and neither is journalism.

+## Immediate Issues

+### Broken
+- The two CLI examples in the readme don't return any articles
+  - `python main.py cli --crawler body --include climate --mock` should though -- probably the AI left out stuff for CLI mode the way it did for API mode at first
+- `python main.py cli --crawler url --include technology --exclude AI --mock` won't return anything because the full work `technology` isn't in one of the URLs so `tech` would work better -- but that doesn't return anything either probably because of the above issue
+- Reword `Keyword filtering (include/exclude terms)` to just say `Keyword filtering`
+- The description for `exclude` doesn't mention it's only for URL mode

+### Could Use Improvements
+- `ArticleResponse` publishing date is Any type now instead of string
+- Seems repetitive the way it's doing `if t.strip()` so much
+- Why'd it get rid of the doc string for `handle_crawler_request`?
+- The way max articles is implemented for mock data isn't what I'd expect, but it's probably good enough for mock data for now
+- It'd be nice to be able to simulate the timeout properly with mock data, but that can be done later if it seems useful enough

+### To Verify
+- Should `ArticleResponse` authors be optional?
+- Does `exclude` work right?
+What if it's not included?
+- How does `run_in_threadpool` work?
+- Does this make sense? `Skip the parent class __init__ since we don't need the actual crawler`
+- What if you don't pass in source names to the mock crawler?

 ## Usage
 - Install with `pipenv` with the Python version specified in `.python-version` -- see bottom of this file for some `pipenv` tips.
 - The crawler can be run in two modes: CLI or API.
 The CLI mode is mainly for quickly experimenting and watching headlines scroll by.
 The API mode has been added so a UI can be built to connect to it for easier viewing of the articles.